Peer Lending Investing lets you in on the profession of the super-rich, follow this Lending Club review and learn how to be a Fat Cat Banker

 In fact, possibly the only easier way to make money other than owning a bank is to own a casino.

 It only took a little over 600 years of organized banking but regular people like you and me can now be the fat cat banker.
-Peer lending allows you to make loans directly to borrowers, collect the interest and plan your family legacy as only the 1% could do before.
+Peer lending sites like Lending Club allow you to make loans directly to borrowers, collect the interest and plan your family legacy as only the 1% could do before.

-We’ve already talked about peer lending and investing in p2p loans a few times on the blog.
-One of our first posts was an interview with a peer lending investor that has booked over $10,000 in profits and a 12% annualized return over the last six years.
-We’ve also talked about avoiding the three biggest investment risks in peer lending.
+I’ve already talked about peer lending and investing in p2p loans a few times on the blog.
+One of my first posts was an interview with a peer lending investor that has booked over $10,000 in profits and a 12% annualized return over the last six years.

 Lending Club Review: How to Open a Bank

-Lending Club has funded $13.4 billion worth of loans to September 2015, with more than $2.2 billion of that just in the last three months.
+Lending Club has helped fund nearly $25 billion worth of loans to December 2016, with more than $2 billion of that just in the last three months.
 In fact, Lending Club has nearly doubled the amount of loans it funds each year.
 Former Secretary of the Treasury Larry Summers believes that Lending Club could, “profoundly transform traditional banking over the next decade.”

 If the borrower accepts the terms, the loan goes live on the site and investors can decide whether they want to invest from $25 per loan.
 Once a loan is fully funded, the borrow gets the money and pays Lending Club directly each month.
 Investors are repaid interest plus principal on a monthly basis until the loan is paid off.